Rugby union: Other lines and markings

 The field of play is divided by a solid "halfway" line, drawn perpendicular to the sidelines at their midpoint.
 A 0.5m line is marked perpendicular to the halfway lines at its midpoint, designating the spot where the kickoffs shall be taken.
 The areas between each goal line and the halfway line are known as "halves" as in other football codes.

 A pair of solid lines are also drawn perpendicular to the sidelines, 22 metres (formerly 25 yards) from each end of the field of play and called the 22-metre lines, or "22"s.
 An area at each end, also known as the "22", is bounded by, but does not include, the sidelines, goal line and 22-metre line.
 In this area, a defensive player who cleanly catches a ball kicked by the other team, without the ball having already touched the ground after the kick, is entitled to claim a free kick, or "mark".
+Additionally, if the ball is kicked into touch by a player who had at least one foot on or behind their own 22-metre line, the line-out formed at the spot where the ball crossed the touch-line instead of being taken in line with the spot from where it was kicked.

 Additional broken or dashed lines (of 5 metre dash lengths, according to the Laws) are drawn in each half or on each side of, the field, each with specific purposes under the Laws: